 Cases referred to mission will be processed in the same way that temporary resident visa applications are currently processed in that the officer may request an interview with the client if required.

-If you are an officer and require guidance on manually assessing an eTA application, you can refer to the processing instructions.
+Officers requiring guidance on manually assessing an eTA application can refer to the processing instructions.

 Applicants whose eTA is refused will be notified by email of the reasons for the decision.